Eight rescued from dinghy and paddleboards

-Eight people, including five children, have been rescued after a dinghy and paddleboards got into difficulty off the East Lothian coast.
+Eight people, including five children, have been rescued after getting into difficulty on a dinghy and paddleboards off the East Lothian coast.

-The Kinghorn RNLI Lifeboat crew were called the Port Seton incident at about 15:30 on Sunday.
+The Kinghorn RNLI Lifeboat crew were called to the Port Seton incident at about 15:30 on Sunday.

 The dinghy had gone to the aid of two paddleboarders but then capsized with seven people aboard.